vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

 ## Steps

 #### Create folders
-Create the folders following the structure given above (You could use a different name for any of the folders except xmls and masks, if you are changing these two names then you will have to make respective changes in extra/create_mask_rcnn_tf_record.py
+Create the folders following the structure given above (You could use a different name for any of the folders)

 #### Prepare train and test images
 This repository contains train and test images for detection of "UE Roll" blue bluetooth speaker and a cup but I will highly recommend you to create your own dataset.
 Pick up objects you want to detect and take some pics of it with varying backgrounds, angles and distances.
 Some of the sample images used in this sample project are given below: